 The Organisation for Economic Co-operation and Development (OECD) Quantitative Structure-Activity Relationship (QSAR) Toolbox Profiler was used to identify structural analogues from the DICE analogue search with carcinogenicity and/or genotoxicity data (see Step 1 methods in Appendix B).
-This process identified an additional 52 compounds to be considered as potential analogues for 4-ADNT, including the parent compound TNT.
-2-Methyl-5-nitroaniline, isopropalin, and pendimethalin were identified as potential analogues by ChemACE but were not included in the OECD QSAR Toolbox databases (see Table B-1) and were, therefore, not available for consideration by the DICE search.
+This process identified an additional 77 compounds to be considered as potential analogues for 2-ADNT, including the parent compound TNT.
+2-Methyl-5-nitroaniline was identified by both ChemACE and the DICE search.
+Isopropalin and pendimethalin were identified as potential analogues by ChemACE but were not included in the OECD QSAR Toolbox databases (see Table B-1) and were, therefore, not available for consideration by the DICE search.
 Refinement of selection of final analogues is described below.